Crime and sentence

 And if the only consequence of crime is to be forced to never commit a crime again (removal), no risk is run by criminality as crime was not allowed in the first place.
 Removal from society therefore is not punishment.
 Relevant in this respect is that the most-heard complaint regarding "death penalty" as administered in certain American states is that the culprit does not suffer in proportion to his victim.

-Punishment is anything that causes a culprit to suffer, apart from compensation, removal and the regular discomforts of life.
-In practice this means to cause the culprit physical and mental pain; To satisfy the victim's sense of justice, the latter must be invited to witness and, if desired, execute the punishment.
+Punishment is anything that causes a culprit to suffer, apart from compensation, removal, and the regular discomforts of life.
+In practice this means to cause the culprit physical and mental pain; to satisfy the victim's sense of justice, the latter must be invited to witness and, if desired, execute the punishment.

 On the other hand, categories remain where diminished responsibility can never apply, like pain caused for social conformation, especially in the name of an unproven concept.
 Also, crimes committed for personal gain of any kind, including lying, cheating and fraud, must result in high r values.